Abinaya890/Abinaya890/README.md

 - 👋 Hi, I’m Abi
 - 👀 I'm pursuing MCA at Bharathiar University
-- 🌱 I’m currently learning Aws,Devops,Salesforce and java
+- 🌱 I’m currently learning Salesforce and java
 - 💞️ “Looking forward to work for my dream and learning new skills for upgrade my knowledge in IT field"